23rd e-Crime & Cybersecurity Congress Germany

 • What does a next-gen CISO look like and are you one of them?

-• If the practical realities of business nix conventional zero trust ideas, then what else?
+• If the practical realities of business make conventional zero trust ideas impractical for most organisations, then what else?

 Who attends